georgeouma/personal-website/README.md

-# personal-website
+# Try GatsbyJs
-Simple personal website based on react gatsbyjs to showcase my profile and portfolio
+Simple website based on react gatsbyjs to showcase for developer profile